johnflanagan827/jflanag5.github.io/_pages/projects.md

 # Personal Projects

-Here are several personal projects I created independently, which have helped improve my coding practices and learn new technologies.
+Below are several of my personal projects.

 {% for post in site.personal-projects reversed %}
 {% include archive-single.html %}